luisatomo/PHPSymfonyTest/README.md

 BCV Symfony Candidates Test
 ===========================

-We work with a RESTful API on a daily basis.
+Hi there!
-We use Symfony as our PHP development framework.
+Here at BCVSocial, we use Symfony as our PHP development framework.

-You will need to use all the Symfony built in tools and modules to achieve a series of tasks in the more appropriate manner.
+You, as a backend team developer, will be working mainly fopr our ActiveSocial app RESTful API.

+On a daily basis you will be
+- adding new features
+- debugging and bug fixing
+- implementing 3rd party social networks
+- improving app performance
+- writing tests
+among others.

+On backend team we appreciate:

-- Following PHP and Symfony development best practices
+- Following PHP and Symfony best practices
-- Following REST principles and using proper methods for each endpoint
-- Meaningful and optimized responses with proper HTTP codes
+- Following RESTFul conventions
+- coding clean and organized

-FYI: We have pre-installed in this repo many very useful and popular FOS bundles.
+For this test we have pre-installed in the repo a set of most useful and popular FOS bundles:

 - FOSOauthServerBundle
 - FOSRestBundle